Sir William Molesworth, 8th Baronet

-Sir William Molesworth, 8th Baronet, PC (23 May 1810 – 22 October 1855) was a Radical British politician, who served in the coalition cabinet of The Earl of Aberdeen from 1853 until his death in 1855 as First Commissioner of Works and then Secretary of State for the Colonies.
+Sir William Molesworth, 8th Baronet, PC (23 May 1810 – 22 October 1855) was a Radical British politician, who served in the coalition cabinet of The Earl of Aberdeen from 1853 until 1855 as First Commissioner of Works, and then in the Whig cabinet of Henry John Temple, 3rd Viscount Palmerston from 1855 until his death later that year as Secretary of State for the Colonies.

 Much later, when justifying to the Queen his own new appointments, Gladstone told her: "For instance, even in Ld Aberdeen's Govt, in 52, Sir William Molesworth had been selected, at that time, a very advanced Radical, but who was perfectly harmless, & took little, or no part...
 He said these people generally became very moderate, when they were in office", which she admitted had been the case.

 Background

 Molesworth was born in London and succeeded to the baronetcy in 1823.
 He was educated privately before entering St John's College, Cambridge as a fellow commoner.
 Moving to Trinity College, he fought a duel with his tutor, and was sent down from the university.
 He also studied abroad and at Edinburgh University for some time.
 Molesworth was a member of the London Electrical Society.